TommysG/memory-card-game/README.md

 # Memory Card game

 A fun & interactive card game where you can practice your brain.
+Memory card game has 3 different modes.
+- <b> Single mode </b>
+- <b> Multiplayer </b>
+- <b> Battle mode </b>

+Single mode and multiplayer also include 3 board sizes.
+In trio you should match 3 cards.

+In multiplayer you can select between 3 bots:
+- <b> GoldFish (Easy) </b>
+- <b> Kangaroo (Medium) </b>
+- <b> Elephant (Hard) </b>

+Also, you can select between 2 card themes black or red.

-Check out the screenshots and the instructions below.
+<b>Check out the screenshots and the instructions below. </b>

 ## Download && Play

-You can download the latest release [here](https://github.com/TommysG/memory-card-game/releases/tag/v1.0).
+You can download the latest release [here](https://github.com/TommysG/memory-card-game/releases/tag/v1.0). <br>
-You can run the game by running the jar file or the exe file.
+Run the game by running the jar file or the exe file.

 [✓] To run the JAR file you'll need JDK 10 and run it only with this one, as it's the only one that pre-inludes JavaFX.
 ```